emiko-sh/outlier_ASD_TD_20260323/code/README.md

 ---

 ## Notes
-- Some helper functions and data files (e.g., `targetXY_FL.mat`, `positionTrials`) are referenced but some are not included.
+- Helper functions and data files (e.g., `targetXY_FL.mat`, `positionTrials`) are referenced but some are not included.
 - These scripts document the analysis pipeline used in the paper and are not intended as a standalone executable package.

 ---